 Identifying and reporting of side effects; and

-Assessing the appropriateness of prescriptions.

 Teach a Child how to self-manage medication and how to identify (and report as needed) possible side effects.

 Provide relevant medical history to mental and behavioral health providers and ensure new information is maintained in the Contractor’s file for the Child and shared with the Referring Worker.